ddnexus/pagy/docs/toolbox/paginators/countless.md

 ---

-`:countless` is an OFFSET paginator that avoids the `COUNT` query, reducing the number of queries per rendering by one.
+`:countless` is an OFFSET paginator that avoids the `COUNT` query, reducing the number of queries per request by one.

 !!!warning Consider using the `:keynav_js` paginator when possible!

 The [:keynav_js](keynav_js.md) offers identical UI features but utilizes the faster `keyset` pagination.
-!!!

-!!! warning Caveat

-Nav bar links beyond the last or highest visited page are not displayed.
 !!!

 ```ruby Controller